 “I was a city girl back then,” she recalls.
 “It was very muddy and slippery… and also completely pitch black.”

 So what does this have to do with groundbreaking paleoclimate research?
 A lot!
-A rather unconventional, but growing in both importance and application range is the study of speleothemes (stalactites and stalagmites).
+A rather unconventional, but growing in both importance and application range is the study of speleothems (stalactites and stalagmites).
 Using just data from these records, researchers are able to draw fantastic information; in this study, Carolin and her colleagues outline 100,000-year-old rainfall conditions in Borneo, mapped from chemical clues in cave formations there.

-This method is especially adequate in the tropics, where other climate proxies, like tree rings and ice cores are not really available, leaving an empty place in what scientists know about the paleoclimate of the region.
+This method is especially adequate in the tropics, where other climate proxies, like tree rings and ice cores, are not really available, leaving an empty place in what scientists know about the paleoclimate of the region.

 Stalagmites are “the next generation of climate records,” says Larry Edwards, a geoscientist at the University of Minnesota; and of all people, he should know best – it was him who pioneered the groundbreaking isotope dating technique which led to the boom in speleothem studies in the past years.